ruj08/CS50-ai/Week 1/knights/README.md

 - No additional libraries may be imported.
 - The program must correctly solve and evaluate every puzzle.

+### Rules of the Game:
+- Every person is either a Knight (always tells the truth) or a Knave (always lies).
+- No one can be both, and no one can switch roles.
+- A Knight’s statement is always true; a Knave’s statement is always false.
 ---

 ## 2) Analysis